intltechventures/Consulting.Project.Tools/readme.md

 # Consulting Project Tools

-This project is a toolkit of scripts and templates for setting up a project directory for consulting engagements.
+This project is intended as a toolkit of references, scripts, and templates for consulting projects.